 Eviction Case Results & Judgments

-Verified Justice of the Peace court judgments from real eviction cases handled by DFW Eviction Pros across Dallas, Tarrant, Collin, and Denton Counties.
+Verified Justice of the Peace court judgments from real eviction cases handled by DFW Eviction Pros across Dallas, Tarrant, Collin, Denton, Rockwall, and Ellis Counties.
 We file petitions and appear on behalf of landlords as authorized non-attorney agents under Tex.
 R. Civ.
 P. 500.4 and Texas Property Code § 24.011.
 The examples below are drawn from publicly filed court records.

 Sample Case Outcomes